 Another son, John Robert Barlow (1852-1923) was born on 7 March 1852.
 He remained the chairman of the family cotton-spinning business and continued his father's active interest in the work of the NCHO, serving as its General Treasurer.
 He died on 16 July 1923.

-One of his daughters, Alice Barlow (1861-1919), born on 14 May 1861, was a student at Girton College, Cambridge, taking her MA at Trinity College, Dublin.
+One of Thomas Barlow's daughters, Alice Barlow (1861-1919), born on 14 May 1861, was a student at Girton College, Cambridge, taking her MA at Trinity College, Dublin.
 Living at Edgworth she was actively involved in the local Sunday School and in organising events for the NCHO and in support of the WM Missionary Society.
 As a member of the Saint Martin's Band, she would have promised to 'try to do one hour's work each month for the poor and friendless'.
 She was a representative to the WM Conference in 1911.
 Alice Barlow House at the Bermondsey Settlement was named after her.
 She died on 31 October 1919.

 Another daughter, Annie Barlow (1863-1941), was an enthusiastic supporter of social and educational causes, notably the Egyptian Exploration Fund.
 One result of this was the Egyptology collection in Bolton Museum, considered one of the finest in the provinces.

 Sir Thomas Barlow (1883-1964) (a grandson?) built up the family cotton business of Barlow & Jones Ltd., of Bolton and Manchester, joined the board of the District Bank in 1922 and became its chairman in 1947.
 Between 1930 and 1958 he was a governor, and for a time chairman, of the Whitworth Art Gallery, Manchester, to which he had donated a van Gogh in 1927.
 He continued the family support for the NCHO at Edgworth, where Barlow House was opened in 1922.